 If you knew that in one year you would die suddenly, would you change anything about the way you are living right now?
 Wow, that's a really deep question!
 But honestly, I probably wouldn't change much!
 I think the key to living a good life is purpose – finding something that drives you and contributing to something bigger than yourself.
 I get a lot of fulfillment through my work, supporting a team who help talent to follow their dreams, and doing Taekwon Do, which is something I really enjoy.
 If I only had a year left though, I would empty my savings account and go on a trip around the world, and spend as much time as possible with my family and friends.

 Taekwon Do - just one of Rosie's many passions.

 What has been the most important innovation you have witnessed in your lifetime?
 Probably the rise of the Internet!
 I can’t imagine how life would be without it nowadays – although I do remember a time before the internet, when we got our first computer with dial-up installed at my school and were allowed to play on it for 10 minutes each (mostly doodling in MS Paint, offline).
 To now have Internet access in your pocket, and everywhere you go, is pretty mind-blowing!

 Meet the rest of the StarNow team here.

 About the author

-Maddison Baker is StarNow’s Digital Marketing Coordinator.
-She’s multi-talented and multi-faceted - between answering your questions on social media, writing blogs and reporting, she manages to pack a lot into her day (think lunchtime gym sessions to after-work netball games.)
-She always knows where the newest, coolest café is, the lyrics to Drake’s latest song, and is particularly interested in is particularly interested in writing and people— specifically their stories.
+Maddison Baker is StarNow's Office Coordinator.
+She's multi-talented and multi-faceted - between answering your questions on social media and keeping the StarNow HQ running smoothly, she manages to pack a lot into her day (think lunchtime gym sessions to after-work netball games).
+She always knows where the newest, coolest café is, the lyrics to Drake's latest song, and – most importantly for us – where the office supply of coffee is kept.